-Once your child is very comfortable reading consonant-vowel-consonant words (cat, bit, fed, lug, etc.), it is time to introduce your child to initial blends.
+Once your student is very comfortable reading consonant-vowel-consonant words (cat, bit, fed, lug, etc.), it is time to introduce your student to initial blends.
 Initial blends are the 2 consonant letters at the beginning of a word that each make their own sound.
 Some examples of initial blends are flag, brim, snip and drop.
-On today’s post I am going to share with you a really great initial blends activity that you can make yourself, and it will really help your child practice reading words with initial blends.
+On today’s post I am going to share with you a really great initial blends activity that you can make yourself, and it will really help your student practice reading words with initial blends.

 You only need 3 things for this initial blends activity.

 - Wood Stick shapes – you can buy these at Michaels or any other craft store.

 - Letter Stickers – you can also buy these at Michaels or you can also just use a sharpie and write the letter on the wooden stick.